Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 **Queen prices:** Cooper $1,950 | Aurora $2,450 | Cloud $2,950

-**Bed Base (Queen):** $480
+**Bed Base (Queen):** $480 Sydney only

-Each microspring layer adds $500.
+Each micro spring layer adds $500.
 Each size step is $300.

 See **Product Prices** for all sizes.
 See **Delivery Information** for delivery rates.